-On August 16, 2022, the enactment of the Inflation Reduction Act ("IRA") introduced a corporate alternative minimum tax ("CAMT") that is effective for us beginning in the quarter ended September 30, 2023.
+On August 16, 2022, the enactment of the Inflation Reduction Act introduced a corporate alternative minimum tax ("CAMT") that is effective for us beginning in the quarter ended September 30, 2023.
 The CAMT applies a 15% minimum income tax rate on certain large corporations.
-We are not expecting to have any effective tax rate impact from the CAMT but changes to U.S. tax laws or the interpretation of such tax laws may result in CAMT liability which can have a material and adverse impact to our future effective tax rates
+We are not expecting to have any effective tax rate impact from the CAMT but changes to U.S. tax laws or the interpretation of such tax laws may result in CAMT liability which can have a material and adverse impact to our future effective tax rates.

 Numerous countries are evaluating their existing tax laws due in part, to recommendations made by the Organization for Economic Co-operation and Development's ("OECD") Base Erosion and Profit Shifting ("BEPS") project.
 The OECD continues to advance its work under the BEPS 2.0 initiative to develop the framework for Pillar Two - which aims to implement a global minimum tax of 15%.
 Many countries have enacted or drafted legislation using the Pillar Two framework to propose domestic tax laws requiring a minimum tax rate of 15% ("top-up tax") on income earned in the respective countries.
-One country that has drafted Pillar Two legislation is Singapore, where KLA earns significant profits and currently benefits from tax incentives granted by the Singapore Economic Development Board.
-If enacted, the tax liability from top-up tax may have a material and adverse impact to our effective tax rate in the fiscal year when such law is effective.
+New legislation and additional guidance to be issued by the OECD and the various jurisdictions around the world can have a material and adverse impact to our future effective tax rates.